thatmartinlau/FoodSaver/Progress Reports/cyriacgregoire.md

 Week 4:
 - Working on the recepie  page, starting to set up the buttons and different user inputs that are needed for this page.

+Holidays:
+- Working on the recipe page, setting up the pop-up windows, the different elements of the page, which include design of the buttons and text, a scrollbar, implementing all this in a pop-up, which allows users to publish recipes.
+- Working on the searchbar (for recipes) of the page.
+A first working version was implemented, it only dealt with strings of recipe names, and not yet with actual recipe objects.
+It did sort the results given, by order of most relevant title and would change for every character typed by the user.

+  Week 5:
+  - Making sure that, the popup for a recipe publication would create (and store in a for now local vector<string>) an object of type recipe, that is, fetching all the input information in the correct order.
+  - Improving the searchbar wiht recipe objects, now the searching algorithm also checks if a recipe may be interesting for what was typed in, if it has a relevant ingredient (exampple someone searches something related to carrots, then recipes that contain carrots will appear) - still in order of most relevant